blackbeltscripting/vim-paste-operator/README.md

 Paste Operator
 ==============

-Paste Operator provides vim mappings to paste text using motion or visual selection.
+Paste Operator provides vim mappings to paste text using motion.
 It removes the selected motion or selection and replaces it with whatever buffer you request.
-If you want to use the paste button and not the operator, simply hit `pp`
+If you want to use the paste button and not the operator, simply hit `pp`.
+To paste backwards, you can do either `pP` or the regular `P`.

 Usage
 -----

-If you want to use the paste button and not the operator, simply hit `pp`.
 The default mapping is `p`, and can be followed by any motion or text object.
 For instance: